-Monitoring associated with seepage from the base of the existing TSF and recent analysis shows that the contaminants (the radionuclides and the metals in the seepage) are precipitated within a few metres of the base.
+Monitoring associated with seepage from the base of the existing Tailings Storage Facility (TSF) and recent analysis shows that chemicals of potential concern (the radionuclides and the metals in the seepage) are precipitated within a few metres of the base.
 This is due to the neutralising effect of the underlying sediments on the acid seepage.